baluyotraf/porfolio/docs/stories/posts/20240322-blog-updates-and-altqq/content.md

 Alternative Queries also allows you to manage your query parameters.
 For example, for ODBC databases, `pyodbc` does not allow named parameter.
 If means that to reuse queries, one needs to make note of the parameters, as they must be in order.
-For example
+For example:

 ```python
 query1 = """SELECT * from "Users" where "Id" = ?"""